-Type of Respiratory Disorder Type of Device Paid by Agency РА Required Clinical Criteria Restrictive Thoracic Disorders Bi-level RAD device with or without back-up rate feature No-when all clinical criteria are met The client has been diagnosed with a neuromuscular disease, such as amyotrophic lateral sclerosis (ALS) or a severe thoracic cage abnormality (for example, post-thoracoplasty for tuberculosis).
+Type of Respiratory Disorder Type of Device Paid for by HCA PA Required Clinical Criteria Restrictive Thoracic Disorders Bi-level RAD device with or without back-up rate feature No - when all clinical criteria are met The client has been diagnosed with a neuromuscular disease, such as amyotrophic lateral sclerosis (ALS) or a severe thoracic cage abnormality (for example, post-thoracoplasty for tuberculosis).
 Chronic obstructive pulmonary disease (COPD) does not contribute significantly to the person's pulmonary limitation.
-The client also meets one or more of these clinical criteria: ✓ An arterial blood gas PaCO2, done while awake and breathing the client's prescribed FIO2 (fractionated inspired oxygen concentration) is ≥ 45 mm Hg. ✓ Sleep oximetry demonstrates an oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum record time of 2 hours), done while breathing the client's prescribed recommended FIO2. ✓ For a neuromuscular disease (only), either: > Maximal inspiratory pressure is < 60 cm H2O. > Forced vital capacity is ≤ 50% predicted.
+The client also meets one or more of these clinical criteria: An arterial blood gas PaCO2, done while awake and breathing the client's prescribed FIO2 (fractionated inspired oxygen concentration) is ≥ 45 mm Hg.
+Sleep oximetry demonstrates an oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum record time of 2 hours), done while breathing the client's prescribed recommended FIO2. • For a neuromuscular disease (only), either: Maximal inspiratory pressure is < 60 cm H2O OR Forced vital capacity is ≤ 50% predicted.

-Type of Respiratory Disorder Type of Device Paid by Agency РА Required Clinical Criteria Severe Chronic Obstructive Pulmonary Disease (COPD) Bi-level RAD device without back-up rate feature No-when all clinical criteria are met The client meets all these clinical criteria: An arterial blood gas PaCO2, done while awake and breathing the client's prescribed FIO2, is ≥ 52 mm Hg.
+Type of Respiratory Disorder Type of Device Paid for by HCA PA Required Clinical Criteria Severe Chronic Obstructive Pulmonary Disease (COPD) Bi-level RAD device without back-up rate feature No-when all clinical criteria are met The client meets all these clinical criteria: An arterial blood gas PaCO2, done while awake and breathing the client's prescribed FIO2, is ≥ 52 mm Hg.
 Sleep oximetry demonstrates oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hours), done while breathing oxygen at 2 LPM or the client's prescribed FIO2 (whichever is higher).
 Before initiating therapy, obstructive sleep apnea and treatment with CPAP has been considered and ruled out.

-Tune of TT Type of Type of Device Respiratory Paid by Disorder Agency PA Required Clinical Criteria COPD (cont.)
-Bi-level RAD device with Bi-level RAD device with the back-up ıp Started any time after the initial use of the bi-level RAD without the backup rate feature when both these clinical criteria are met: An arterial blood gas PaCO2, done while awake and breathing, the client's prescribed FIO2 shows that the client's PaCO2, worsens ≥ 7 mm Hg compared to the original result from using the bilevel RAD without the back-up rate feature.
-A facility-based PSG demonstrates oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hrs) while using a bi-level RAD without the back-up ration yield the back-up feature.
-(Not caused by obstructive upper airway events-that is, AHI less than 5). -OR- Started at a time no sooner than 61 days after initial use of the bi-level RAD without the back-up rate feature when both these clinical criteria are met: • An arterial blood gas PaCO 2 , done while awake and breathing, the client's prescribed FIO 2 still remains ≥ 52 mm Hg. • Sleep oximetry while breathing with the bi-level RAD without the back-up rate demonstrates oxygen saturation $\leq 88\%$ for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hrs), done while breathing oxygen at 2 LPM or the client's prescribed FIO 2 , whichever is higher.
-Central or Complex Sleep Bi-level RAD No-when the client's The client's polysomnogram test reveals both: Apneadevice with(not due toor withoutairwaythe back-upobstruction)rate feature polysomnogram test meets clinical criteria The diagnosis of central sleep apnea (CSA) or complex sleep apnea (CompSA).
-Significant improvement of the clean conscioud. • Significant improvement of the sleep-associated hypoventilation with the use of a bi-level RAD device with or without the back-up rate feature on the settings that will be prescribed for initial use at home, while breathing the client's usual FIO 2 .
+Type of Respiratory Disorder Type of Device Paid for by HCA PA Required Clinical Criteria COPD (cont.)
+Bi-level RAD device with the back-up rate feature No-when all clinical criteria are met Started any time after the initial use of the bi-level RAD without the backup rate feature when both these clinical criteria are met: An arterial blood gas PaCO2, done while awake and breathing, the client's prescribed FIO2 shows that the client's PaCO2, worsens ≥ 7 mm Hg compared to the original result from using the bi-level RAD without the back-up rate feature.
+A facility-based PSG demonstrates oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hrs) while using a bi-level RAD without the back-up feature.
+(Not caused by obstructive upper airway events- that is, AHI less than 5). -OR- Started at a time no sooner than 61 days after initial use of the bi-level RAD without the back-up rate feature when both these clinical criteria are met: An arterial blood gas PaCO2, done while awake and breathing, the client's prescribed FIO2 still remains ≥ 52 mm Hg. • Sleep oximetry while breathing with the bi-level RAD without the back-up rate demonstrates oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hrs), done while breathing oxygen at 2 LPM or the client's prescribed FIO 2 , whichever is higher.